 Keep your nitroglycerin with you at all times.

-If you’re on nitroglycerin, don’t take medicines used to treat erectile dysfunction (such as sildenafil) at all.
+If you’re on nitroglycerin, don’t take medicines used to treat erectile dysfunction such as sildenafil or tadalafil at all.
 These can react with nitroglycerin and cause your blood pressure to drop to a dangerous or even life-threatening level.

 If you use nitroglycerin to prevent angina attacks, follow your healthcare provider’s instructions for your kind of nitroglycerin (pill, spray, or skin patch).

 If you use nitroglycerin to stop an angina attack, follow these steps:

 Put 1 tablet under your tongue, or between your lip and gum, or between your cheek and gum.
 Let the tablet dissolve completely.
 Don't chew or swallow the tablet.

 If you use a spray, then spray once on or under your tongue.
 Don't inhale.
 Close your mouth.
 Wait a few seconds before you swallow and don't rinse your mouth for 5 to 10 minutes.

-After taking 1 tablet or spraying once, continue sitting for 5 minutes.
+After taking 1 tablet or spraying once, continue sitting for 5 minutes to make sure you feel well enough to stand up.

 If the angina goes away completely, rest awhile and follow your provider's orders about returning to your normal routine.

-If the chest pain or pressure continues, call 911 right away.
+If the chest pain or pressure continues, call911 right away.
 Don't delay.
 You may be having a heart attack (acute myocardial infarction, or AMI)!
+Don't drive yourself to the hospital if you think you are having a heart attack as this poses a risk to yourself and other drivers on the road-- take an ambulance.

-You may be told by your doctor to call 911 after taking 2 or 3 tablets or sprays of nitroglycerin (spaced 5 minutes apart) and the chest pain or pressure is still present 5 minutes after the last dose.
+You may be told by your provider to call911after taking 2 or 3 tables or sprays of nitroglycerin (spaced 5 minutes apart) and the chest pain or pressure is still present 5 minutes after the last dose.
 Don't take more than 3 tablets, or spray more than 3 times, within 15 minutes.